 Existing roof design

-It would be great if everyone had a roof that was angled exactly the same as their latitude, but every property is unique.
+It would be great if everyone had a roof that was angled exactly the same as their latitude, but every property is unique and there is no universal solar panel placement map.
 Many roofs are going to have slopes between 30 and 40 degrees, which means that solar panels can lie flush against the roof and produce enough electricity for attractive returns.

 If you are trying to install solar panels on a steep roof, it may not be possible to place panels at the optimal tilt with traditional racking systems.
 Because the steep angle of your roof might already be higher than the optimal angle for production, the best you can do is lie your panels flat against the roof.
 Low angle roofs will also face obstacles when it comes to solar panel installation and may require specialized racking if you’re looking to tilt them at the optimal angle.
 Placing panels flush against these types of roofs will mean less electricity production, which will lead to reduced solar savings over time.